-In July 2012, Fortress formed a consolidated senior living property management subsidiary and has agreements to manage certain senior living properties, most of which are owned by Newcastle Investment Corp. ("Newcastle").
+In July 2012, Fortress formed a senior living property management subsidiary which has agreements to manage certain senior living properties, most of which are owned by Newcastle Investment Corp. ("Newcastle").
 For these services, Fortress receives management fees based on a percentage of revenues from the properties.
+These properties will be included as part of Newcastle's distribution of the common shares of New Senior to its shareholders in November 2014.